Skip to main content

 • Medically Reviewed

 At Pangea Chiropractic, we take a holistic approach to treating headaches and migraines.
-Our experienced chiropractor in Bend, OR focuses on neurological health as the foundation for wellness, offering comprehensive care that goes beyond simply addressing symptoms.
-We believe in creating personalized treatment plans that not only provide immediate relief but also work toward long-term prevention and overall improved quality of life.
+Our experienced chiropractor in Bend focuses on neurological health as the foundation for wellness, offering comprehensive care that goes beyond simply addressing symptoms.
+We believe in creating personalized treatment plans that not only provide immediate relief but also work toward long-term prevention and overall improved quality of life through addressing the brain-spine-body connection.

 Types of Headaches and Migraines